 Qin Shi Huangdi ruled as the first emperor of China from 247-210 B. C. During his rule, he forcibly took control of adjacent states to expand his dynasty and enslaved the people.

-Qin’s rule is marked as one of the most authoritarian regimes, carrying out the massacre of scholars who disagreed with his ideas.
+- Qin’s rule is marked as one of the most authoritarian regimes, carrying out the massacre of scholars who disagreed with his ideas.
 Apart from ruthless killing, he buried almost four hundred and sixty Confucian scholars alive and burnt their books.

-Shi’s cruelty did not end there, and he castrated the people of captured states to distinguish them from his people.
+- Shi’s cruelty did not end there, and he castrated the people of captured states to distinguish them from his people.

-He was characterized as one of the most brutal and scornful leaders for his murderous exploits.
+- He was characterized as one of the most brutal and scornful leaders for his murderous exploits.
 During his rule, he asked his enemies to surrender and killed the families of those who denied accepting his dominion.

-He killed the Khwarezmian Empire’s aristocrats by pouring molten silver in their eyes and ears and wiped out the entire civilian population.
+- He killed the Khwarezmian Empire’s aristocrats by pouring molten silver in their eyes and ears and wiped out the entire civilian population.

 Tomas de Torquemada

-During his time as a grand inquisitor between 1483-1498, he formulated tribunals in all cities to permit torture against the Muslims and Jews.
+- As a grand inquisitor between 1483-1498, he formulated tribunals in all cities to permit torture against the Muslims and Jews.
 Tomas also persuaded King Ferdinand and Queen Isabella to exile the Jews and viciously burnt almost 2000 citizens dubbing them heretics.

 Pol Pot was the chief of the Cambodian revolutionary group who planed the Cambodian genocide.
-He is cast as a demon in Cambodian mythology as he tried to annihilate the Cambodian civilization to set up a new regime.
+He is cast as a demon in Cambodian mythology as he tries to annihilate the Cambodian civilization to set up a new regime.

-During his reign as a Prime minister from 1976-1979, it was always “Pol Pot killed my husband,” or “Pol Pot destroyed the temple.”
-His policies killed almost 2 million people, wiping out 25% of his own population.
+- During his reign as a Prime minister from 1976-1979, it was always “Pol Pot killed my husband,” or “Pol Pot destroyed the temple.”
+His policies killed almost 2 million people, wiping out 25% of his population.
 His atrocity was not satisfied just by killing innocent people as he ordered babies to be torn limb by limb.

 Ivan the Terrible

-Ivan the Terrible was the first Russian Tsar, whose tyrant rule pushed Russia to collapse.
+Ivan the Terrible was the first Russian Tsar whose tyrant rule pushed Russia to collapse.
 As a kid, he relished throwing animals from high buildings, and as a monarch, he savored impaling, burning, beheading, and blinding people.

-During his horrendous tenure extending from 1530 to 1584, he ordered the mass slaughter of more than 60,000 people.
+- During his horrendous tenure extending from 1530 to 1584, he ordered the mass slaughter of more than 60,000 people.
 Blinded with rage and brutality, Ivan did not spare his family.
 He killed his son and beat his son’s pregnant wife in1581, and she miscarried.